UPSTREAM STRATEGIC ADVISORY

 How engagement begins

-The result is a clear picture of whether the system is ready to make the decision being considered.
+The result is a clear picture of whether the system around the commitment is ready to carry it.

-It also reveals the direction that decision sets.
+It also reveals the direction the decision sets.
 By the time the vector is visible, it is often already fixed.